-- The expected amount of tons and units necessary in the finished good warehouse at the beginning and end of every month to sustain the throughput.
+- The expected amount of tons and units necessary in the finished good warehouse at the beginning and end of every month to respond to demand.

 Following the chips company example, the company will proceed to the next stage: production scheduling.
 At this stage, the following questions will be answered:

-- Which machine will be running every shift, day and week?
+- Which machine will be running each shift, day, and week?

-- Who is going to operate each machine every shift, day and week?
+- Who is going to operate each machine each shift, day, and week?